 The Tulsa Race Massacre

-Tulsa Historical Society Executive Director Michelle Place and civil rights icon Dr. William G. Anderson join Edwin.
+Tulsa Historical Society Executive Director Michelle Place and civil rights leader Dr. William G. Anderson join Edwin.

 The original definition of pogrom—погром: “an organized massacre in Russia for the destruction or annihilation of any body or class: orig. and esp. applied to those directed against the Jews.”
 Its definition has since come to encompass acts of “organized, official violence against a group of people for racial or religious reasons.”